splash-networks/admin-panel-doc/docs/portals/aruba-instant-on.md

 ![Aruba Portal URL](../assets/images/portals/aruba/aruba-portal-url.png)

-In Primary RADIUS add the details of your RADIUS server, such as IP address and shared secret.
+In Primary RADIUS add the details of your RADIUS server, such as IP address and shared secret (will be provided by Splash Networks' team).

 ## Troubleshooting